elastic/kibana/x-pack/plugins/fleet/README.md

 This plugin follows the `common`, `server`, `public` structure described in the [Kibana Developer Guide](https://docs.elastic.dev/kibana-dev-docs/key-concepts/platform-intro).
 Refer to [The anatomy of a plugin](https://docs.elastic.dev/kibana-dev-docs/key-concepts/anatomy-of-a-plugin) in the guide for further details.

 We follow the pattern of developing feature branches under your personal fork of Kibana.
 Refer to [Set up a Development Environment](https://docs.elastic.dev/kibana-dev-docs/getting-started/setup-dev-env) in the guide for further details.
-Other best practices including developper principles, standards and style guide can be found under the Contributing section of the guide.
+Other best practices including developer principles, standards and style guide can be found under the Contributing section of the guide.

 Note: The plugin was previously named Ingest Manager, it's possible that some variables are still named with that old plugin name.